 Dubai Safari Park is now open after 2 years of closing.
-Dubai Safari park is getting open on 5 October with new rules to keep the tourists safe from Covid 19.
+Dubai Safari Park is getting open on 5 October with new rules to keep tourists safe from Covid 19.

 Dubai is well known in the world for pushing the boundaries in real estate creation, whether it is constructing the world’s biggest building or erecting 3D published offices in under a month!
 This week your favorite Desert Safari Tour providers shine the spotlight around Dubai Safari Park, the city’s latest ambitious venture tourism project which was originally commissioned by Dubai Municipality.

 The Dubai Safari Park situated in Al Warqa’a, covers a massive 1.2 sq kilometers, an area twice the size of Vatican City!
 Using an impressive lineup of over 2,500 kinds of flora and fauna, the playground is a definite upgrade to the Dubai Zoo, asserting to become a thrilling addition to the city’s vast tourism ministry.

 Dubai Safari Park Map

 Dubai Safari Park creates an eye-catching impression with its beautiful lakes and lush landscaping.
 The 119-hectare safari is divided into five villages, complete with their own distinct topography and animal population.
 A fleet of vehicles that are eco-friendly plies you around the gargantuan house, making it one of the go-to places in Dubai to hang out with your kids!

 Desert Safari park has more than 2500 animal from 250 different species.